berlinrs/berline.rs/_posts/2019-08-28-rust-hack-and-tell-2-all-about-the-web.md

 We will have 4 slots, with 20 minutes each.
 You decide on how you want to fill this time.
 If you want to use less, also feel free to do so.

 It is open to EVERYONE.
-From absolut beginner to experienced Rust programmers.
+From absolute beginner to experienced Rust programmers.